 7. Irish qualifications

 In order to ensure the speedy processing of applications, applicants taking Irish qualifications, including the Leaving Certificate, Institute of Technology Certificates, Diplomas and Ordinary Degrees, should send their results to the Admissions and Access Service as early as possible using the Notification of Results form below.
 If the results form is faxed or emailed (as a scanned attachment), the original should not be posted since this can lead to confusion and may delay processing of your decision.
 Whilst the University receives Leaving Certificate results direct from UCAS, we still require applicants to complete this form to indicate their continued interest in our offer.

 Applicants are not required to forward these results to the Admissions and Access Service since they are automatically received via UCAS.
 However, in the event of results not being matched to an application, the applicants concerned will be contacted by the Admissions and Access Service, normally by email.

 9. Musicianship examinations

-The School of Creative Arts requires evidence of the highest Grade achieved in Practical and/or Theory Musicianship examinations.
-Applicants for the BMus and BSc Music Technology courses should therefore arrange for photocopies or scanned copies of relevant Certificates to be forwarded to the Admissions and Access Service not later than 22 July 2016, especially if they have been included in a conditional offer.
+The School of Arts, English and Languages requires evidence of the highest Grade achieved in Practical and/or Theory Musicianship examinations.
+Applicants for the Bachelor of Music should therefore arrange for photocopies or scanned copies of relevant Certificates to be forwarded to the Admissions and Access Service not later than 21 July 2017, especially if they have been included in a conditional offer.

 11. Other examinations